 The Development since the Commitment to Protect Women’s Rights in Albania

 As mentioned early on, the government of Albania has embraced the National Strategy for Gender Equality and Action Plan 2016-20 in October 2016.
-Since speaking in the global leaders’ meeting, the government has gathered efforts of responsible institutions to protect gender equality and women’s rights in Albania.
+Since speaking at the global leaders’ meeting, the government has gathered efforts of responsible institutions to protect gender equality and women’s rights in Albania.

 - In order to expand entrepreneurship opportunities and employment for women, state funds have been utilized to benefit forty enterprises that are led by women.
 Girls and women also form fifty-six percent of the unemployed women who have benefitted from the employment promotion program.
 Furthermore, the currently acquired Law on Crafts has opened opportunities in the craftsmanship market for women.